Bareflank/hypervisor/README.md

 ## Description

-The Bareflank Hypervisor aims to provide platform for performing hypervisor research.
+The Bareflank Hypervisor aims to provide a platform for performing hypervisor research.
 Some highlights include:

 - Zero legacy support (e.g. requires 64bit)
 - Written in C++